Technology & Motoring Explored

 Read Also: New Driving Rules Proposed For South Africa

-Have you considered buying an electric vehicle, have you asked yourself any of the above questions?
+Do you think it’s a good thing for electric vehicle adoption that GM and Ford struck an agreement with Telsa regarding the use of their charging station network?
+Do you think the rest of the world should follow suit?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.

 Join the CRA Mailing List, It’s FREE